jun-xiao-mainlinestem/2026base/voice-control-robot/README.md

 ```

 ### Step 3: Upload VEX Code
-1. Review [drivetrain configuration](/readme.md) and download the sample VEX program to VEX brain
+1. Review the [drivetrain configuration](/readme.md) and download the sample VEX program to VEX brain
-2. Run the program and press Button LEFT on controller within 5 seconds to enable listening
+2. Run the program and press Button LEFT on the controller within 5 seconds to enable listening
 3. Verify "Serial listening ON" appears on controller

 ### Step 4: Start Voice Control